Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

 ### Requirements

-- PHP version 3.8 or above
-Follow this [link](https://ubuntu.com/server/docs/programming-php) to install PHP in ubuntu
 - GhostScript
 Follow this [link](https://docs.bitnami.com/google/apps/resourcespace/configuration/install-ghostscript/) to install ghostscript in ubuntu if it is not already installed
 - Imagemagick